anshumansinha2001/ChatApp/README.md

 ## Acknowledgments

-This project was inspired by [burakorkmez](https://github.com/burakorkmez) on YouTube.
-A special thanks to their YT Channel [As a Programmer] for their guidance and tutorials.
+This project was inspired by [burakorkmez](https://github.com/burakorkmez).
+A special thanks to their YT Channel [ As a Programmer ] for their guidance and tutorials.

 ---